Sub-Linear Privacy-Preserving Near-Neighbor Search: Preliminaries and Background

-SimHash is another popular LSH for the cosine similarity measure, which originates from the concept of Signed Random Projections (SRP)~\cite{Proc:Charikar,Book:Rajaraman_11, Proc:Henzinger_06}.
+SimHash is another popular LSH for the {\it cosine} similarity measure, which originates from the concept of Signed Random Projections (SRP)~\cite{Proc:Charikar,Book:Rajaraman_11, Proc:Henzinger_06}.
 Given a vector $x$, SRP utilizes a random $w$ vector with each component generated from i.i.d. normal distribution, i.e., $w_i \sim N(0,1)$, and only stores the sign of the projection.
-Formally SimHash is given by
+Formally,

 It was shown in the seminal work~\cite{Article:Goemans_95} that collision under SRP satisfies the following equation: